EXPLAINER-Trump is heading for second impeachment. Here's how it could play out | Politics

 EXPLAINER-Trump is heading for second impeachment.
 Here's how it could play out

-The following is a primer on what a second impeachment proceeding of Trump would look like.
-So Trump can be impeached again?

-Yes.
-No president has ever been impeached twice, but legal experts said it is clearly constitutional for Congress to do so.
-Trump was previously impeached by the Democratic-led U.S. House of Representatives in December 2019 on charges of abuse of power and obstruction of Congress after his efforts to pressure Ukraine to investigate then-Democratic contender and now President-elect Joe Biden and his son Hunter Biden.
-Trump was acquitted by the Republican-led Senate in February 2020.

 How does impeachment work?
 A misconception about impeachment is that it refers to the removal of a president from office.
-In fact, impeachment refers only to the House, the lower chamber of Congress, bringing charges that a president engaged in a "high crime or misdemeanor" - similar to an indictment in a criminal case.
+In fact, impeachment refers only to the House of Representatives, the lower chamber of Congress, bringing charges that a president engaged in a “high crime or misdemeanor” - similar to an indictment in a criminal case.

 One complication with that plan, however, is that under Senate precedent a vote on disqualification is only held after a vote on whether to convict and remove from office.
 Paul Campos, a law professor at the University of Colorado, said he believed the Senate would have the authority to vote only on future disqualification.
 This scenario becomes more likely if Trump's impeachment trial is still pending on Jan.
 20, when his presidency ends, Campos said.